 - Sharpe: Richard Sharpe gives up his baby daughter to her uncle after her mother dies so she'll have a proper family.

 - Voyagers!, Near the end of the episode "Merry Christmas, Bogg", Jeffrey's great-grandfather talks to Bogg about leaving Jeffrey with him and his wife, saying it's obvious he wants to be part of a real family.
 Bogg also knows that being with a Voyager is a very uncertain and discombobulated existence.
 The attempt is thwarted when Jeffrey sees Bogg is gone and suspects what he's trying to do.

 - In a flashback of Xena: Warrior Princess, Xena is shown giving up her son Solan.
 She places the boy with a centaur foster father so that he can grow up in peace and safety (and away from his mother's violent influence).

 - On The X-Files, Scully gives her infant son up for adoption to protect him from the villains hunting him down.

-- Inspiring the Xena reference above, Zeus' mother Rhea lovingly palmed her youngest son off on a centaur to raise on a beautiful island.
-(So her husband wouldn't swallow him like the rest.)
-This was somewhat more of a 'keep him alive' stratagem than a 'normal life' one—there hadn't even really been enough people in the history of the world at this point for 'normal to have many benchmarks.
+- Inspiring the Xena reference above, Zeus's mother Rhea lovingly palmed her youngest son off on a centaur to raise on a beautiful island (so her husband wouldn't swallow him like the rest).
+This was somewhat more of a "keep him alive" stratagem than a "normal life" one — there hadn't even really been enough people in the history of the world at this point for "normal" to have many benchmarks.